-The study area consists of an agricultural field and horse pasture backed by a mature wetland and woodlot (Images 1 thru 18).
+The study area consists of an homestead and barn connected to an agricultural field and horse pasture backed by a mature wetland and woodlot (Images 1 thru 21).

 1.3.2 Natural Environment

 The study area is situated within a sand plain (Map 5) the Iroquois Plain physiographic region (Chapman and Putnam 1984: 172-174). which is a sloping plateau from the Lake Iroquois bluff to the Lake Ontario shoreline.
 The glacier that once covered the area laid down several deposits of glacial till (a poorly sorted sediment of silt/sand/clay with boulder/gravel inclusions).
 These deposits were eventually covered by silt and clay.
 As the glacier retreated, the area was filled with meltwater, creating glacial Lake Iroquois around 12500 years ago (Chapman & Putnam 1984:190).